mjannino/fastapi-practice/README.md

 You need docker + docker-compose.

 1. Clone dat repo
-2. Type dat `make build` command
+2. `make build`
+2b. `make start`
-3. Visit `localhost:80/health` for the "aka hey did I do this right" check
+3. Visit `localhost:80/health` for the "hey, did I do this right?" check
 4. ...explore?